EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 Join Registrar/Coordinator (JRC):
 :  a central entity responsible for authentication and authorization of joining nodes.

+   Bootstrapping a new device can occur using a routable address and a cloud service, or using only link-local connectivity, or on limited/ disconnected networks.
+Support for lower security models, including devices with minimal identity, is described for legacy reasons but not encouraged.
+Bootstrapping is complete when the cryptographic identity of the new key infrastructure is successfully deployed to the device but the established secure connection can be used to deploy a locally issued certificate to the device as well.

+The problem statement from BRSKI is imported into this document.
+The limitations of applicability to energy constrained devices due to credential size applies also to this document, and further work is needed to specify certificate formats relevant to constrained devices.
+Having said that, one rationale for this document is a more optimized message exchange, which is favorable in low-power deployments.
+Related work include {{I-D.richardson-6tisch-dtsecurity-secure-join}} which addresses the low-power problem statement, and {{I-D.ietf-6tisch-minimal-security}} which describes a one-touch procedure using OSCOAP and EDHOC.

 # Architectural Overview # {#architecture}